 So you’re a (travel) blogger, and you’re planning a fancy schmanzy holiday, but it would be pretty nice if you could cut the cost a little by setting up a sweet little arrangement with a local hotel.
 Right?
 Maybe a complimentary stay in exchange for a blogpost?
 Ofcourse it would be.
 I’ve done it MANY times and have had good success with it.
 I constantly hear other bloggers failing to score free hotel stays, though, and to be fair I’m not surprised.
 It’s not hard, but there IS an art to it.
 So today I lift the veil and share the secret with you!
 This strategy doesn’t only work for hotels, but for ANY collaboration you’d like to do as a blogger.

 This is a very comprehensive 1700-word post (I had a LOT to say on this topic), so get ready!

 So who am I to write this post?
 I run two travel blogs, one in Dutch and one in English.
 For my travel blogs I’ve stayed in a fair amount of hotels for which I did a barter deal: I got a complimentary stay, if I posted about it on my blog.
-I also work on a project for a MAJOR travel brand where I get to send bloggers away on press trips (SUCH fun work, I promise you).
+I also worked on a project for a MAJOR travel brand where I got to send bloggers away on press trips (SUCH fun work, I promise you).
 So I’ve been both on the blogger and on the brand side, so I feel like I’ve got a pretty good grasp on the art of successful pitching.